 Investment & Risk Family

 This is where the heaviest variance lives.
-The actuarial preliminary exams (P, FM, FAM) dominate the top of the list.
-SOA Exam FM is 85.6% quantitative, meaning roughly six out of every seven multiple-choice questions ask you to compute a numeric answer.
+The actuarial exams dominate the top of the list.
+SOA Exam P is 90.2% quantitative, meaning roughly nine out of every ten multiple-choice questions ask you to compute a numeric answer, with Exam FM right behind at 88.5%.
 That tracks with what every actuarial candidate will tell you: the preliminary path is calculus, probability, and financial mathematics applied at speed under exam conditions.

 CFA shows a clean L1 to L2 step-up.
-Level I is 21.4% quantitative; Level II jumps to 32.8%.
-The reason is structural: L2 introduces the item-set vignette format, which loads up derivation-heavy equity valuation, fixed income, and quantitative methods questions.
-L3 returns to a roughly L1-like 21.7% in the core because the pathway-specific sections (PM, PW, PMKT) emphasize judgment, frameworks, and constructed-response essays over computation.
+Level I is 30.9% quantitative; Level II jumps to 38.7%.
+The reason is structural.
+L2 introduces the item-set vignette format, which loads up derivation-heavy equity valuation, fixed income, and quantitative methods questions.
+L3 falls back to 23.6% in the core because the pathway-specific sections (PM, PW, PMKT) emphasize judgment, frameworks, and constructed-response essays over computation.

-SOA ALTAM and ASTAM look low (12.6% and 4.2%) but this is misleading: these are constructed-response exams.
+SOA ALTAM and ASTAM look low (21.3% and 7.8%), but the number is misleading: these are constructed-response exams.
 Most of their scored content is multi-part written-answer questions where you derive a numeric answer in narrative form.
 The multiple-choice portion is small.
 The actual content is heavily computational.
+The same caveat applies to the three constructed-response exams new to this snapshot: CAS Exam 5 (62.3%), CAS Exam 6U (33.2%), and SOA Exam PA (21.8%) are measured here by their multiple-choice concept-check banks, while the graded exam work is written-answer.

 Accounting & Tax Family